VesnaBozic/RESTFul-API/README.md

 The application or service doing the accessing is called the client, and the application or service containing the resource is called the server.

+The separation of concerns is the core theme of the Web’s client-server constraints.

+The Web is a client-server-based system, in which clients and servers have distinct parts to play

 ***JSON*** is usually used for communication, it is standard now

 It's a data format